 Take the funeral, a depressing time for everyone.
 Family members might be dealing with too much grief to handle.
 Often a request to shave can be expected.
 You may hear, “it’s what grandpa, or whoever would have wanted.”

 Unless your grandfather absolutely hated your beard with a passion, perhaps give it some consideration.
 On the other hand, if your beard was never mentioned by the person who has passed, it’s safe to ignore this request.

 Emotion often makes this seem like it’s a “respectful” deed that must be done.
 The reality is you should be the one to make the choice here.
 If you feel it is the right thing, do it.
 If you don’t, then, by all means, don’t.

 The key is to stand your ground.
 Don’t spend time arguing when emotions are high; you’ll only worsen the problem at hand here.
 Be understanding, be a gentleman, and do your best to handle the situation.
 Remember, just because you refused to shave doesn’t mean you’ll be shunned by the family or have the marriage called off.
 Once emotions settle down, people more than often more to their sense.

-Grow your beard out long enough and you’re bound encounter this problem at some point.
-All of the sudden your beard will love to work its way inside your shirt collar.
+Grow your beard out long enough and you’re bound to encounter this problem at some point.
+All of a sudden, your beard will love to work its way inside your shirt collar.
 It will be incredibly annoying and happen over and over again.

 If you don’t go crazy by then, there is one simple and easy solution.
 Simply button your shirt all the top, up to the very last button.
 A little weird and uncomfortable, yes, but much better than having to deal with your beard getting caught on the collar.